gradha/gradha.github.io/src/articles/02-users-prefer-static-linking.rst

 <http://alleg.sourceforge.net>`_.

 However, USB level portability is hard to find for most programming languages compilers and interpreters.
-The closest may be the `Nimrod programming language <http://nim-lang.org>`_, since it compiles everything into a single nimrod binary, which can be run everywhere.
+The closest may be the `Nim programming language <http://nim-lang.org>`_, since it compiles everything into a single nimrod binary, which can be run everywhere.

 The problem is, will it work?
 Compiling most source code will require using modules from the standard library.
 But where are these?
 Scattered somewhere else.
-So while it is true that Nimrod produces a statically linked contained binary, it is effectively not portable if for 99% of its usage it depends on external files.
+So while it is true that Nim produces a statically linked contained binary, it is effectively not portable if for 99% of its usage it depends on external files.
 Another example, you could be using different nimrod compiler versions for